Dear Fellow Floridians:

 employers.
 These businesses are truly the heart of Florida’s economic lifeblood,

-employing one-in-every three working Floridians and creating nearly two-thirds
+employing one-in-three working Floridians and creating nearly two-thirds of new

 This edition of